Brand & Margin Analysis

 Two more graphics follow, illustrating sales, cost, and margin information in dollars to compare the dates you selected in the filters.
 The second graphic illustrates margins as well as growth for sales, transactions and customers (growth from the Comp Date to the Review Date in your filters).
 Again, this represents the top 15 manufacturers based on the set of filters you choose.
 As with the above graphics, you are able to toggle the names in the legend to turn specific metrics on & off and look at very focused information.
 Maybe you want to see how sales performed for in-store sales, comparing last month to the same month in the previous year, then look at how those sales translated to your margins - are there areas where margins can be improved? where price elasticity can be tested? where buying power can be more effective?
 Maybe you want to analyze a specifc product type across the various manufacturers and focus on only the most profitable ones - are there overlaps where you can trim your buying options and free some valuable shelf space for other products? opportunities to clear underperforming manufacturers within the product type? volumes that might dictate more (or less) marketing or merchandising?

 You may want to look at specific manufacturers to analyze how they perform against each other.
 Perhaps your buying team is considering a change in volume for certain products from these manufacturers.
 Maybe your promotions boosted interest in certain manufacturers or products and you want to understand the impact of different promotions.
 You can quickly see both product types and manufacturer details in the next data table.
-These tables will respond to filters, including those from the column charts that group margin ranges.
 You can right click on the row description to switch dimensions from a menu of options.

 Here you will see margin data for comparison, as well as the growth for your sales, transactions and customers between the Review and Comp dates in your filters.